 In 2014, Alex created Desert Dweller for Hubbard Street Dance Chicago 2, as part of his prize for the 2013 National Choreographic Competition.
 That same year, he also created two video dances for Ballet Bahia in Salvador: Kick on taish too? and Sob Rasura.

-As a guest choreographer, he has worked with companies in Brazil: Balé Teatro Guaíra, Niterói City Ballet, Balé Teatro Castro Alves, Cia Sesc de Dança, Ribeirão Preto Cia de Dança, Amazonas Dance Company and São Paulo City Ballet.
+As a guest choreographer, he has created works in Brazil for Balé Teatro Guaíra, Niterói City Ballet, Balé Teatro Castro Alves, Cia Sesc de Dança, Ribeirão Preto Cia de Dança, Amazonas Dance Company and São Paulo City Ballet.

 In October 2018, Alex became the Artistic Director of the new Cia Jovem de Jundiai in Sao Paolo, a company for young dancers aged 18 to 26.
-He also created a new work for Niteroi City Ballet in Rio de Janeiro in September 2018 and will create a new work for Ballet Nacional Chileno in Santiago de Chile in summer 2019.
+He also created a new work for Niteroi City Ballet in Rio de Janeiro in September 2018 and in 2019 was commissioned by Ballet Nacional Chileno in Santiago de Chile to create a full evening work, Maradentro.

 Projects in 2020 include new creations for Cisne Negro and Bale Teatro Guaira.